 Next was the hard part.
-Not only did I make three huge swaths of crushed stone inlay, but I filled them a little too tall, so I had a lot of rock to remove.
+Not only did I make three huge swaths of crushed turquoise inlay, but I filled them a little too tall, so I had a lot of rock to remove.
 The bigger your inlay, the harder it is to smooth it out.
-Better to do your first with thin lines or even small circles (like from a Forstner bit) than huge rivers like mine.
+Better to do your first board with thin lines or even small circles (like from a Forstner bit) than huge rivers like mine.
 But I knew what I was getting myself into when I started the project, so I had to knuckle under and start sanding.

 I blew through two brand new 80 grit belts in no time, and I had barely scratched the surface of my stone.
 I needed a new plan.

 I decided to try an angle grinder.
 It would be risky, and I’d have to use a light touch.
 I geared up again, this time with full respirator, goggles and hearing protection.
 The stone would throw up simple dust, but the CA glue would send some really nasty vapors my way, and a simple particulate filter (dust mask) wouldn’t do a damn thing to protect my lungs from those toxic fumes.

 To keep the board from flying off the table, I held it in place with a clamp.

 Even with all my gear, I had to take breaks to clear my eyes.
 Burning CA glue is just about the nastiest stuff I’ve encountered in my woodworking and DiYing thus far.